Retatrutide

 GLP-1 (glucagon-like peptide-1) receptor: Reduces appetite by acting on hunger centers in the brain, slows gastric emptying to increase fullness, and improves blood sugar control by stimulating glucose-dependent insulin secretion.
 This is the same receptor targeted by semaglutide and one of the two targeted by tirzepatide.

 GIP (glucose-dependent insulinotropic polypeptide) receptor: Enhances insulin sensitivity, supports fat metabolism, and may amplify the appetite-suppressing effects of GLP-1 signaling.
-GIP receptor agonism is the second target in tirzepatide and is believed to contribute to its superior weight loss over semaglutide.
+GIP receptor agonism is the second target in tirzepatide.

 Glucagon receptor: This is what makes retatrutide unique.
 Glucagon activation increases energy expenditure by promoting thermogenesis (calorie burning), stimulates the liver to mobilize stored fat for energy, and may reduce liver fat accumulation.
-This additional mechanism could explain why retatrutide has shown the highest weight loss percentages in clinical trials to date.
+This additional mechanism is the basis for the triple-agonist approach studied in retatrutide clinical trials.

 Phase 2 Clinical Trial Results

-In a Phase 2 clinical trial published in The New England Journal of Medicine, retatrutide demonstrated unprecedented weight loss results across all dose groups.
+In a Phase 2 clinical trial published in The New England Journal of Medicine, retatrutide was studied across all dose groups.
 Participants received weekly subcutaneous injections at doses of 1 mg, 2 mg, 4 mg, 8 mg, or 12 mg over 48 weeks.

 Gastrointestinal side effects were the most common adverse events, consistent with the GLP-1 class.
 The safety profile was generally similar to existing GLP-1 medications, though larger Phase 3 trials are needed to fully characterize long-term safety.